weihaipy/saiorm/docs/index.rst

     INSERT INTO xxx (a,b) VALUES ('1','2'),('3','4'),('5','6')
     INSERT INTO xxx (a,b) VALUES ('1','2'),('3','4'),('5','6')

+If use split dict,key fields id not necessary,it will insert by order of table struct.

 Usage for delete
 ~~~~~~~~~~~~~~~~

-By default, delete must have where condition,or you can pass strict=False when initialization.
+By default, **delete** must have **where** condition,or you can pass strict=False when initialization.

 .. code:: python